pwn-college/pwn-college.github.io/index.md

 pwn.college is hosted across a number of internet services:
 - **LECTURES:** We record our [lectures on YouTube](https://www.youtube.com/c/pwncollege).
-- **OFFICE HOURS:** We stream our [classes on Twitch](https://www.twitch.tv/pwncollege/) every Wednesday from 4:30pm to 7:30pm AZ time, along with office hours and prerecorded lecture streams.
+- **OFFICE HOURS:** We stream our [classes on Twitch](https://www.twitch.tv/pwncollege/) during the fall semester (over for 2020), along with office hours and prerecorded lecture streams.
 - **CHALLENGES:** We host [practice problems on our infrastructure](https://cse466.pwn.college).
+- **DISCORD:** We collaborate on [discord](https://discord.com/invite/68x4ADt)!
 - **MAILING LIST:** We answer questions about pwn.college on [the public google group](https://groups.google.com/g/pwn-college-users).
-- **DISCORD:** We collaborate on [discord](https://discord.com/invite/68x4ADt)!

-**Stream Schedule (NOTE: PLEASE make sure to watch all the module videos before the Wednesday stream!):**
+**Stream Schedule from August through November (NOTE: PLEASE make sure to watch all the module videos before the Wednesday stream!):**
 - Module video stream (pre-recorded): Wednesdays at 2:30pm [on Twitch](https://www.twitch.tv/pwncollege/).
 - Extended module Q&A, auxiliary lecturing, and collaborative problem solving (live): Wednesdays at 4:30pm [on Twitch](https://www.twitch.tv/pwncollege/).
 - Yan's office hours (live): Mondays at 3:00pm [on Twitch](https://www.twitch.tv/pwncollege/).